1979 SCCA/CART Indy Car Series: Races 5 and 6: Trenton Twin Indy

+Race 1 would see Gordon Johncock take pole.
+He would lead the first 44 laps (most laps led) then lose the lead on the next lap as he had to pit, then he would spin 2 laps later losing more spots.
+That opened the door for Bobby Unser to win with brother Al Unser Sr taking second, and Johncock would recover for third.

+Starting order for race 2 was set by race 1 finishing order so Bobby Unser started first and would finish first after leading the most laps (62).
+Wally Dallenbach would finish second, Johnny Rutherford finished third.

 Races 7 and 8: Norton Twin 125s

 In the first race, Bobby Unser won the pole, followed by Al Unser, Gordon Johncock, Wally Dallenbach, and Rick Mears.
 Johncock jumped out to lead the first three laps, but Bobby Unser fought back and led until the first caution flew on lap 11 for Spike Gehlhausen's stalled car.
 Lee Kunzman stayed out under the caution and took the lead, while Bobby Unser's engine blew on lap 21.
 Al Unser would pick up the lead after the caution flew for Danny Ongais spinning, but he miscalculated fuel mileage and ran out of fuel with 17 laps to go.
 This allowed Gordon Johncock to take the lead and win.
 Mike Mosley finished second, Johnny Rutherford third, Rick Mears fourth and Wally Dallenbach fifth.
 11 laps into the race, Tom Sneva encountered a fire in his pits, but no one was hurt.

 Before the second race, Bobby Unser's crew installed a new engine.
 Mike Mosley led the first lap, but he had fuel pump problems the next lap and dropped out.
 Throughout the next 25 laps, Johnny Rutherford and Rick Mears would trade the lead, before Unser charged to the front on lap 28 and never looked back, winning the race.
 Rick Mears finished second on track, but he was penalized for passing cars under the yellow, dropping him to fifth.
 Tom Sneva moved to second, Al Unser to third, and Gordon Johncock to fourth.
 Two cautions flew, the first for John Mahler's stalled car on lap 23 and the second for a crash involving Danny Ongais on lap 40.

 Following the second of the two races, Rick Mears was leading the points with a 460 point lead over Gordon Johncock.
 Bobby Unser was third, 470 points back, Johnny Rutherford fourth, 925 points back, and Mike Mosley rounded out the top 5, 960 points back.